Ovyerus/eslint-config-clarity/README.md

 the regular [presets](#presets), however there may be cases in which you need to customise special functionality for the rules, in which case you'd use these.

-- [eslint-config-clarity/base](./base.js) The default base configuration.
+- [clarity/base](./base.js) The default base configuration.
 Provides rules for general JavaScript projects.
-- [eslint-config-clarity/react-base](./react-base.js) Base configuration that provides rules for React and React Hooks.
+- [clarity/react-base](./react-base.js) Base configuration that provides rules for React and React Hooks.
+- [clarity/vue-base](./vue-base.js) Base configuration that provides rules for Vue files & components.
-- [eslint-config-clarity/typescript-base](./typescript-base.js) Base configuration that provides rules for TypeScript files.
+- [clarity/typescript-base](./typescript-base.js) Base configuration that provides rules for TypeScript files.
   Intended to also be used in conjunction with the default base configuration.

 ## License